kgarayev/rick_and_morty/README.md

 ## :book: Overview

-This is a frontend-only webpage created using React.
+This is a web app created using React.
 It makes a simple API call to the Rick and Morty API and displays some selected data to the user.

 ## :computer: Tech Used